nimiq/safe/README.md

     ]
   }

-  // optional; a list of listeners that will be attached to the x-elements in your app automatically listeners() {
+  // optional; a list of methods that will be called for the particular events. listeners() {
     return {
-      // see "Creating your own x-elements" for details on this 'x-my-element': '_myElementChanged',
+      // the left side is the name of the event and the right side is the callback method
+      // note that the method names are strings here, not references 'x-my-event': '_myEvent',
+      ...
     }
+  }

+  // this is the listener and will be called automatically, see above _myEvent() {
+    // do something special when my-event gets triggered/fired, e.g. update other x-elements accordingly.
   }

 }

 // and then start your app once everything is loaded.